 Another conservative care remedy for neuromas is anti-inflammatory supplements.

-If conservative care measures fail to resolve this problem, some foot care providers may recommend a cortisone injection around the involved nerve to help reduce the swelling and inflammation.
+If natural approaches fail to resolve this problem, some foot care providers may recommend a cortisone injection around the involved nerve to help reduce the swelling and inflammation.
 Concentrated alcohol injections around the affected nerve have also shown good results and should be considered before undergoing neurectomy, a surgical procedure to remove the enlarged, traumatized portion of the involved nerve.